Persuasion is a powerful word for anyone in the marketing space.

 In the simplest terms, a story has three parts:

-- The climax: In here, you add a challenge to your character(s), whether that’s a life-changing situation, a belief shift, or whatever it may be that causes the original situation to change
+- The climax: In here, you add a challenge to your character(s), whether that’s a life-changing situation, a belief shift, or whatever it may be that causes the original condition to change.

 There are many storytelling (or narrative) theories, many of which are incredibly complex.
 All of them have in common the same 3-part pattern, regardless of the way they structure them.

-Your stories don’t need to be long or complex.
-Each of these three elements can be used in a sentence, paragraph, or entire article.
+Your stories don’t need to be lengthy or complicated.
+You can use any of these three elements in a sentence, paragraph, or entire article.

 Let’s take the following example: